stanislav-stoychev/NeuralNetwork/README.md

 This project is a huble beginning in the ML world.
-It's goal was to get familiar with one of the pillars of ML which is backpropagation using gradient descend.
+It's goal was to get familiar with one of the pillars of ML which is backpropagation using gradient descend (currently it's stochastic).
 The imposed conditions while developing it were:
 1. No ML libraries
 2. Don't look at any type of code
 3. Only theoretical materials were allowed